evgx81/Cpp-Projects/DataStructures/README.md

     - Using STL containers to find substring of string 'a' permutation and string 'b' permutation.
 - Car
     - Implementing operations with the hash_table with class 'Car' elements.
+- AlphabeticalOrder
+    - Printing all words in alphabetical order and the number of each word in the text.